Royals game against Tigers postponed

-KANSAS CITY, Mo. — The Kansas City Royals game against the Detroit Tigers Sunday has been postponed due to weather conditions.
+KANSAS CITY, Mo. — The Easter day Kansas City Royals game against the Detroit Tigers Sunday has been postponed due to weather conditions.

-Game one will start at 1:10 and will be followed by the originally scheduled 7:10 at first pitch for game two.
+Game one will start at 1:10 and will be followed by the originally scheduled 7:10 start for game two.
 Both games of the split doubleheader will be 9-inning regulation games.

 Tickets for Sunday, April 17 postponed game will be honored for the rescheduled game, which will be Game 1 of the doubleheader.
 Fans do not have to exchange their original tickets if they elect to attend the rescheduled game.